 Finally, do a basic check for sentiment analysis.
 We acknowledge that sentiment analysis has some known difficulties and known inaccuracies.
 If positive sentiment is the lowest out of positive, neutral, and negative; your audience is unlikely to be able or make the effort to effectively defend you in a crisis.

 So, how do you fix a community engagement problem?
-While this deserves a separate blog post entirely, the basic rule of thumb with building a community is: “your attitude determines your altitude.”
+The basic rule of thumb with building a community is: “your attitude determines your altitude.”
 Most companies treat community engagement as an afterthought, something that should be done with minimal investment or commitment.
-The reality is that building your community requires significant investment: in tools, in people, in time.
+The reality is that building your community requires significant investment – in tools, in people, in time.
 If you are not willing to invest the skills and time of at least one full-time employee whose job is only in community management, you won’t get the kind of loyal audience you need to weather a crisis well.

 This is also where measuring the ROI of community engagement for crisis communications can be difficult.
 If you never have a crisis, then you won’t necessarily see the crisis communications ROI.
 Fortunately or unfortunately, every company will eventually have some form of crisis, whether it be a security breach, a bad product or a disgruntled employee.
 That’s when a highly engaged fan base suddenly becomes relevant.

 Consider this a form of insurance.
 You buy insurance to protect your business in the event of an emergency, but you try to avoid the emergency to begin with and hope it doesn’t happen.
-Community engagement for the purposes of crisis communications is the same.
-The good news is that by investing in community, not only do you help strengthen your ability to weather a crisis, you also get positive benefits without the crisis, such as earned media from your fans.
+The good news is that by investing in community, not only do you help strengthen your ability to weather a crisis, you also get positive benefits without the crisis, such as earned media and influence from your fans.

 Make your brand’s community a strategic imperative, and you’ll be better prepared to handle the crises that come along.
 Measure your progress towards that community with returning visitors, social media engagement, and sentiment analysis.
 Above all else, invest in your community so that it’s there for you when you need it most.